prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-2.markdown

 > If you can't explain it simply you don't understand it well enough. -Albert Einstein

+Ability to make complex things simple is rare.
+Person who have truly understood something can explain it in simple manner.
+Because to simplify, we first boil it down to first principles.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 15.

 > "As we look ahead into the next century, leaders will be those who empower others." -Bill Gates

+Leaders are those who can set an example & then empower others to do the same.
+People follow leaders who can make them feel special & worthful.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>